Eclipsecane! Solar Eclipse Photobombs Hurricane in Stunning Satellite Shots

 Earth had itself a day yesterday.
-Chile and Argentina got a prime look at a total solar eclipse while the Pacific Ocean played host to Hurricane Barbara, the strong storm on Earth at the moment.
+Chile and Argentina got a prime look at a total solar eclipse while the Pacific Ocean played host to Hurricane Barbara, the strongest storm on Earth at the moment.

 It’s a double feature eclipsecane nobody on the ground would have any hope of capturing in a day, but satellites in geostationary satellites hovering roughly 22,300 miles from Earth’s surface had a front row seat.
 Meteorologist and satellite lover Dakota Smith first brought attention to the amazing images two satellites belonging to the National Oceanic and Atmospheric Administration (NOAA) captured on Tuesday morning.